balqui/pytokr/README.md

 `item, items = pytokr(iter = True)`

-(such call would accept as well a `source` as first parameter).
+(such a call would accept as well a `source` as first parameter).
-Then you can run `for itm in items():` or make up a `ls = list(items())` and, with some care, avoid the dependence on the EndOfDataError exception.
+Then you can run `for itm in items():` or make up a `ls = list(items())` and, with some care, avoid the dependence on the `EndOfDataError` exception.
 Both combine naturally as explained above.

 Also `from pytokr import __version__` works as expected.